abaretta/nu.baretta.openweathermap/README.md

 The OpenWeatherMap polling is inspired by the 'openweather-apis', refer to https://github.com/CICCIOSGAMINO/openweather-apis.

-Please use the forum for questions and comments related to the app.
+Please use the forum for questions and comments related to the app: https://forum.athom.com/discussion/4225/.

 # Screenshots
 The mobile interface looks as follows: